xingchen-fan/HtoZg_fitting/README.md

 Cornell `.dat` files have specific columns for relevant variables, make sure assign them to the correct `RooRealVar`.
 Similarly, Peking `.root` files have specific branch names, the asignment is hard-coded in `sample_reader.py`.

 Cornell samples for synchronization only are at `/afs/cern.ch/user/f/fanx/public/samples/` which is hard-coded in the F-test script.
-If you wnat to try other samples, make sure you change it as well as th file names in `sample_reader.py`.
+If you wnat to try other samples, make sure you change it as well as the file names in `sample_reader.py`.

 ## Background Functions
 The functions are defined in `Utilities/bkg_functions_class.py`.
 A typical definition of a model is like this: